What do we do?

 We plan high quality learning experiences based on well planned play, as we believe this is the key way in which children learn with enjoyment.
 We follow the Early Years Foundation Stage curriculum and strive to ensure that every child’s interests and needs are met.
 We will tell you more about the EYFS and about your child’s learning during your time with us.

-We offer 60 part-time places.
+We offer a minimum 60 free part-time places.

-Children are admitted in two different ways:
+Children are admitted in three different ways:

 2. Thirty places are reserved for children with special educational needs

 3. Since September up to 14 places are allocated to 2 year old children.